 A marriage is made up of two individuals-two separate entities; the marriage itself constitutes a third entity.
-The marriage damaged by sexual addiction and betrayal trauma may need to be put on "the back burner" for a season while the husband and wife each begin their own recovery.
+The marriage damaged by sexual addiction and betrayal trauma may need to be put on the back burner for a season while the husband and wife each begin their own personal recovery.

-Healing the marriage comes next, and is a natural outgrowth if both partners are pursuing their individual path of recovery.
+Healing the marriage will be addressed in due time, and is a natural outgrowth if both partners are pursuing their individual path of recovery.
 Additionally, sacred trust that has eroded over time must be rebuilt over time.

-The distressed marriage can indeed be saved!
-It even has the potential to thrive when its foundation includes a shared connection with God, total honesty, appropriate boundaries and healthy intimacy.
-Healthy parents who continue to strive to strengthen their marriage are then prepared to teach their children-by example-how to live a balanced life full of joy and peace.
+Unequivocally, the distressed marriage can be saved!
+It even has the potential to thrive when its foundation includes a shared connection with God, rigorous honesty, appropriate boundaries and healthy intimacy.
+Healthy parents who continue to strive to strengthen their marriage are then prepared to teach their children-by examplehow to live a balanced life full of joy and peace.

-^{} Explanation of the Circular Models: The 4 petals within each model represents an individual-or a marriage-as a physical, emotional, spiritual and mental being or entity.
+Explanation of the Circular Models: The 4 petals within each model represent an individual-or a marriage-as a physical, emotional, spiritual and mental being or entity.
 The center of the circle indicates the primary focus of the heart.
 The white area enveloping the 4 petals represents a person's thoughts, behaviors and emotions.
 And the outermost circle represents actions, outreach and responses.